What does a Mechanical Engineer do?

 How to become a Mechanical Engineer?

-- Consider obtaining a professional engineering license.
+- Consider obtaining a master's degree for advanced roles.

 How long does it take to become a Mechanical Engineer?